Table of Contents

 - It takes less time to manufacture and assemble bolt-on neck guitars

 While a bolt-on is a bit cheaper to make, this doesn’t mean that they are inferior to the set neck.
 Technology in guitar building today is quite robust.
 Bolt-on guitars require threaded inserts into the body and high-tensile strength bolts.

 The combination of these mechanical parts and a good design means a tough connection!
 The set neck as well is a very rigid joint because of the type and glue used.

 Once the glue is set, it is tough.
 But a poor design or improper assembly can make a set neck weak.
 Granted, this is rare, but it’s worth considering.

 When the two joints are made right, they are more than capable of providing a great connection.

 Many people credit the connection joint types for particular sounds.
-Fender and Gibson were the two companies that were like apples and oranges in sound and build.
+Fender and Gibson were the two premium brands that were like apples and oranges in sound and build.

 Because Gibson was set neck and Fender a bolt-on.
 These connections adopted a specific tone.
 And thus the bolt-on vs set neck myths began!

 Fender is a more twangy attack, mid-punch sound, and Gibson has a warmer, rounder bass tone.
 There is a slight variation in sound between the two joints.
 There are also many other parts that help color the tone.

 So it would be hard to say that one is better than the other or makes that big of a difference.